-Having a loyal pet companion while living in an apartment is possible, but how many pets is too many?
-If you've spoken with your landlord about your building's pet policy, the next step is to determine whether or not you can handle having multiple pets.
+Having a loyal pet companion while living in a rental is possible, but how many dogs, cats or other domesticated friends should you have?
+If you've spoken with your landlord about your building's pet policy and gotten the green light, the next step is to determine whether you can handle renting a house with multiple pets.

-Of course, the line differs for each individual, and it may have a great deal to do with what type of pets you have.
-Dogs, for example, require much more care than fish, birds or cats.
+Of course, the number of acceptable pets differs for each individual, and it has a great deal to do with what type of pets you have.
+Dogs, for example, require much more care and tend to be noisier than fish, birds or cats.

 To keep your apartment smelling fresh despite the habits of your feline friend, purchase scented, scoopable litter.
-It's easy to clean and will keep the odor to a minimum.
+It's easy to clean and will keep the odor to a minimum as long as you scoop it regularly (the Humane Society says that daily is best).
+Many litter types are even flushable!
 For seriously low-maintenance care, invest in an automatic, self-cleaning litter box.

 This could all be a moot point if your apartment or rental home sets a cap on the number of pets that it allows.
 Landlords that accept multiple pets may only allow one dog per apartment but may permit several smaller animals, such as cats or fish.

 When apartment hunting, you'll commonly come across the landlord's policy on pet ownership in the property listing.
 If not, make sure you ask them before your first viewing what the rules are about renting a house or apartment with multiple pets.
 There's typically a fee involved, which can range anywhere from a one-time payment of $50, to a flat fee of $300, plus an additional $50 per month.
 If that rate is per pet, the fees can really add up.